Skip to contents

 prior_intercept

 Either prior_intercept=FALSE and no constant term (intercept) will be included.
-Or a numeric vector of length \(M\) indicating the (fixed) prior variances on the constant term.
+Or a numeric vector of length \(M\) indicating the (fixed) prior standard deviations on the constant term.
 A single number will be recycled accordingly.
-Default is prior_intercept=100.
+Default is prior_intercept=10.

 prior_phi